allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 - `Result x a` is the [Result] from the actual execution of our HTTP request, `x` being the error and `a` the succesfully received value,
 - `msg` here is a message, something we don't have defined yet; it's gonna be a value from a `Msg` type,
-- `Cmd msg` is the usual way in Elm to describe planned side effects.
+- `Cmd msg` is the way in Elm to [schedule execution of side effects](https://www.elm-tutorial.org/en/03-subs-cmds/02-commands.html).

 So let's define a `Msg` type: